Voice Agent for Fitness Studios Reseller: How Agencies Can Capture the $47 Billion Gym Market

 The fitness studio vertical offers agencies a scalable, high-margin opportunity with clear ROI messaging.
 Studios understand that missed calls equal missed members, and an AI receptionist makes the value proposition straightforward to communicate.

 Start with Trillet White-Label at $99/month (Studio plan) or $299/month (Agency plan with unlimited sub-accounts) to test the market with your first 3-5 fitness clients.
-For the broader playbook on building a white-label voice AI practice, the white-label voice AI platform guide for agencies covers the economics and operations behind every vertical.
+For the broader playbook on building a white-label voice AI practice, the white-label voice AI platform guide for agencies covers the economics and operations behind every vertical, and the white-label pricing page lays out the plan tiers.
 Focus on boutique studios in a single geographic area, prove the model, then expand to chains and franchises.

-With Trillet's $0.12/minute pricing and native integrations for calendar, CRM, and scheduling platforms, you can deliver premium voice AI service while maintaining 70-90% margins across your fitness studio portfolio.
+With Trillet's $0.12/minute usage pricing, native calendar and GoHighLevel CRM integrations, and MCP, API, and webhook connections for scheduling platforms like Mindbody, you can deliver premium voice AI service while holding roughly 70-90% gross margins at scale across your fitness studio portfolio.